GetPageSpeed/nginx-extras-docs/docs/cloudlinux-ea4.md

 # CloudLinux EA4 Repository

+!!! success "🎉 Free Access - Limited Time Offer!"
+    The CloudLinux EA4 repository is currently **free to use** — no subscription required!

+    Install any `ea-nginx-*` module at no cost while this promotion lasts.
+This is a great opportunity to try out our modules on your cPanel servers.

 GetPageSpeed provides a dedicated repository for **CloudLinux with cPanel EasyApache 4**, enabling easy installation of NGINX modules that are fully compatible with cPanel's `ea-nginx`.